Yurlungur/lagrange-interpolation/README.md

 ![2nd-order interpolation](https://raw.githubusercontent.com/Yurlungur/lagrange-interpolation/master/images/test_fo.png)

-The plot blow shows the error for piecewise fourth-order interpolation of the function sin(5x) on the evenly-spaced interval [-pi,pi] using this library:
+The plot blow shows the error (rescaled by the grid spacing) for piecewise fourth-order interpolation of the function sin(5x) on the evenly-spaced interval [-pi,pi] using this library:

 ![4th-order interpolation](https://raw.githubusercontent.com/Yurlungur/lagrange-interpolation/master/images/convergence_slice.png)